Chaste/Old-Chaste-svn-mirror/docs/README_CELLML.txt

 functionality is planned for a future release) the source code release of Chaste is required to make use of CellML models.

-Relevant information can also be found at https://chaste.comlab.ox.ac.uk/cgi-bin/trac.cgi/wiki/CodeGenerationFromCellML
+Relevant information can also be found on the developers' wiki at https://chaste.comlab.ox.ac.uk/cgi-bin/trac.cgi/wiki/CodeGenerationFromCellML For a guest login, use the username "anonymous", and your email address as the password.

 Installing PyCml